alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-06-30-rule-on-recite-quran-over-the-dead-for-fee.md

 note: true
 locale: en
 lang: en
-excerpt: It is not permissible to recite the Qur'an in return for a payment and have this as a profession.
+summary: It is not permissible to recite the Qur'an in return for a payment and have this as a profession.
 This is because recitation of the Qur'an is an act of worship and a Qurbah (a good deed by which Allah's Pleasure is sought).
 muftis:
   chairman:
     - name: Shaykh Ibn Baz